-If you live in an older home, your ductwork might not be compatible with up-to-date high-efficiency HVAC equipment.
-Ducts and their related pieces—seams, seals and joists—begin to fail around 15 years.
-They arrive at their maximum usefulness around 20 to 25 years.
+If you live in an older home, your ductwork might not be compatible with up-to-date high-efficiency HVAC systems.
+Ducts and their related components—seams, seals and joists—begin to fail around 15 years.
+They hit their maximum usefulness around 20 to 25 years.

 Ductwork also expands and contracts throughout the seasons.
-These movements over the years can cause it to pull apart and leak.
-Leaks can hike your utility expenses and lead to poor indoor air quality.
-Cracked ducts can pull in and circulate pollen, dust and other impurities.
+These changes over the years can cause it to pull apart and lose air.
+Leaks can hike your utility expenses and contribute to poor indoor air quality.
+Separated ducts can draw in and diffuse pollen, dust and other impurities.

 Your attic, crawl space, garage or other uninsulated space could contain some of your ductwork.
 Water buildup can appear during high temperatures, causing rust to eat through the metal.

 5 Signs You Need to Replace Your Ductwork

 There are a couple of other hints that can indicate ductwork needs to be replaced: